CPlusOOP

 A.

-Loose coupling helps reduce partition complexity by assigning only one very focused responsibility to each partition.
+Loose coupling helps reduce partition complexity by assigning only one focused responsibility to each partition

 B.

-Loose coupling reduces the amount of communication between partitions.
+Loose coupling reduces dependencies and the need for communication between partitions

 C.

-Loose coupling helps reduce the complexity of the system by hiding the internal design of each partition.
+Loose coupling reduces complexity by hiding the internal design of each partition

 D.

-Loose coupling defines the glue or connectivity between architectural partitions after they have been split apart.
+Loose coupling defines the glue or connectivity between partitions after they have been split apart

 Submit